Treaty of Lisbon: New impetus

-In 2007, Germany took over the rotating EU Presidency and declared the period of reflection over.
-By March, the 50th anniversary of the Treaties of Rome, the Berlin Declaration was adopted by all Member States.
+In 2007, Germany took over the rotating Presidency of the Council of the European Union and declared the period of reflection over.
+By March, the 50th anniversary of the Treaty of Rome, the Berlin Declaration was adopted by all Member States.
 This declaration outlined the intention of all Member States to agree on a new treaty in time for the 2009 Parliamentary elections, that is to have a ratified treaty before mid-2009.

 Already before the Berlin Declaration, the Amato Group (officially the Action Committee for European Democracy, ACED) – a group of European politicians, backed by the Barroso Commission with two representatives in the group – worked unofficially on rewriting the Treaty establishing a Constitution for Europe (EU Constitution).
 On 4 June 2007, the group released their text in French – cut from 63,000 words in 448 articles in the Treaty establishing a Constitution for Europe to 12,800 words in 70 articles.
 In the Berlin Declaration, the EU leaders unofficially set a new timeline for the new treaty: